0xMordecai/K8s/managing-advanced-k8s-resources/Kubernetes-Deployments/ReplicaSet-resources/readme.md

 **The `ReplicaSet` resource has appended a random hash to generate unique pods at the end of the `ReplicaSet` resource name.
 Yes—the name of every resource of a particular kind in Kubernetes should be unique.**

-**As we discussed, ReplicaSet resources should not be used on their own but should instead be the backend of Deployment resources.
-Let’s now look at Kubernetes Deployment resources.**
+**As we discussed, `ReplicaSet resources should not be used on their own but should instead be the backend of Deployment resources.
+Let’s now look at Kubernetes Deployment resources`.**